QingbiaoLi/LIPMDyn/README.md

 	"AlexFilterClass.h" and "FilterClass.h": Filter file for filtering noise;

-* /src: 		header files for this program.
+* /src: 		source files for this program.

 	"MatrixVector.cpp": user defined matrix based on Eigen library